ubiqube/docs/opslab-src/SASE OpsLab FAQ.md

 **Example:**
 - Deploying a new SWG policy set across all branch offices using the SASE platform’s cloud management console, ensuring all traffic is inspected and filtered according to corporate security rules.

+## Migrate (SASE Context)
+**Definition:**
+The process of transferring users, devices, applications, and security policies from one SASE (Secure Access Service Edge) platform to another while maintaining connectivity, security, and compliance.

+**Key Points:**
+- **Policy Migration:** Moving firewall rules, SWG policies, ZTNA rules, DLP rules, and threat detection configurations.
+- **Traffic & Network Migration:** Redirecting user or branch traffic (GRE/IPsec tunnels, PAC files, or agents) to the new SASE provider.
+- **Identity & Access Migration:** Replicating user, group, and role definitions for seamless access.
+- **Application & Resource Access Migration:** Recreating private/internal application access on the new platform.
+- **Operational Continuity & Validation:** Running in audit or parallel mode to ensure service continuity and validate behavior.
+- **Compliance & Reporting:** Maintaining logging, reporting, and audit trails equivalent to the original platform.

 ## Run (SASE Context)
 **Definition:**